-Housing Authority of Okanogan County serves Okanogan County.
+Housing Authority of Okanogan County offers Project-Based Voucher Housing, Public Housing and Section 8 Housing rental assistance in Okanogan County.

-As of 11/17/2018, it is not known if Housing Authority of Okanogan County is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of September 24th, 2022, it is not known if Housing Authority of Okanogan County is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Housing Authority of Okanogan County manages 168 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of Okanogan County manages 169 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 18% having issued approximately 14 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 16 months on the waiting list1.